-Unlike all other species inhabiting the planet Evo, most monstrous life forms cannot absorb magic passively from the local ecosystem, thus they must either consume living beings or feed from tainted pools of power directly in order to sustain themselves.
-While not strictly parasites, monsters and demons fit poorly if at all into local ecologies, perhaps in part because their nature appears to be highly malleable compared to animals that have evolved over many thousands of years.
-By the time that an ecosystem manages to adapt to or fight off a given species of monster, the creatures have often already begun to transform considerably.
-In addition to being a great deal more aggressive and cruel than most animals, certain monsters can achieve a level of intellect rivaling even human beings, complete with spellcraft and rational thought.
+Unlike all other species inhabiting the planet Evo, most monstrous life forms cannot absorb elemental-aspected magic directly from leylines and nodes.
+Thus, they must either consume the flesh of other creatures or feed from tainted pools of power in order to sustain themselves.
+While not strictly parasites, monsters and demons fit poorly if at all into local ecologies, as their nature is so malleable compared to creatures that have evolved over many thousands of years.
+By the time a given ecosystem manages to adapt to or fight off a particular species of monster, they have often already begun to transform considerably.
+In addition to being a great deal more aggressive and cruel than most animals, certain monsters can achieve a level of intellect rivaling human beings, complete with spellcraft and rational thought.

-The distinction between monsters and demons comes from the divergent methods by which such creatures hunt for sustenance.
-Both feed upon Evo’s natural energy, the force known as magic that flows throughout the land and all living creatures dwelling upon it.
+The distinction between monsters and demons originates from the divergent methods through which such creatures hunt for sustenance.
 Monsters are corrupted beings that consume magical energy from the living tissue of plants, animals, and people, as well as from fresh corpses and reservoirs of tainted power.
 Thus, the behavior and abilities of most monsters are specialized towards hunting a specific type of prey, although they contribute nothing to the local ecosystem like the land’s natural predators.
-Demons on the other hand, are a rare subset of monsters that are able to feast directly from the tainted energy residing within monsters and other demons as well.
+Demons on the other hand, are a rare subset of monster that are able to feast directly from the tainted energy residing within monsters and other demonic beings.
 They are apex predators, uniformly deadly and often highly intelligent.
-Consuming many doses of concentrated corruption tends to make the physical forms of demons a great deal more malleable than those of monsters, allowing them to continue to transform as they become more and more powerful.
+Consuming many doses of concentrated corruption tends to make the physical forms of demons a great deal more malleable than those of monsters, allowing them to continue to transform as they become increasingly powerful over time.

-Deadly monstrous life forms known as bosses, also referred to as war-class entities, possess incredible power well-beyond that of their lesser brethren, often sufficient to alter the outcome of a conflict between units on the battlefield.
+Deadly monstrous life forms known as bosses, also referred to as boss or war-class entities, possess incredible power well-beyond that of their lesser brethren, often sufficient to alter the outcome of a conflict between units on the battlefield.
 Even lesser bosses generally require a well-prepared party to defeat, as running into one unexpectedly is usually a death sentence for a lone adventurer.
 Rumors of even more powerful entities have reached the Travelers’ ears, but as of now they remain only that.